tldmod/tldmod/README.txt

  - Fix ragdoll animations of troll victims.
  - Complete French translation of the entire mod by ALG and his team from MundusBellicus.fr.
  - Additional corrections and additions to other languages in Transifex.
- - Better skeleton rigging for bears.
  - New LODs for trolls.

 - Merlkir:
- - Nine new illustrations by Merlkir, plus some that weren't added before, mainly for encounters and victory.
+ - Ten new illustrations by Merlkir, plus some that weren't added before, mainly for encounters and victory.
+     - Rivendell victory
      - Mirkwood victory
      - Black numeroneans victory
-	 - Rhûn victory
+     - RhÃ»n victory
      - Dunland victory
      - Khand victory
      - Bear attack
      - Wolf attack
      - Mountain goblins attack
      - Corsair renegades attack
      - Good vs Evil reused as Quick Battles background
      - Troll attack also used in quest menus
+ - Written a brand new series of gameplay-related info pages from scratch.
  - New good/evil sounds for rank promotion, by Merlkir.
  - Better hit sounds for Trolls, by Merlkir.

 - CppCoder:
  - Fix the "terrible" moral problem for the player's party.

+- mtarini
+ - Better skeleton rigging for bears.

 TLD 3.3 changes: